 5. Live streaming court proceedings

-Law has always had the mentality that justice is best served face-to-face, and while there will always be truth to that, the future is now!
+Law has always had the mentality that justice is best-served face-to-face, and while there will always be true to that, the future is now!
 During the pandemic, most courts have actually live-streamed court proceedings.

 According to Michigan Supreme Court Chief Justice, Bridget Mary McCormack, the pandemic sparked Michigan to work quickly to expand an online dispute resolution service for some civil disputes and small claims matters statewide.

 6. Certain areas of law have taken center stage

 With so many workplaces changing, it comes as no surprise that companies and their employees will be looking for guidance in employment law.
 We can expect to see a rise in cases related to workplace disputes as people are navigating work-from-home policies and safe work environments in the midst of pandemics and vaccine questions.

 Other legal needs people will have in the coming months are legal tech as disputes arise over delayed or canceled contracts, and mental health law and family law will most likely be needed more after a year that has put a spotlight on the importance of healthy home life.

 If you have questions about how your law firm can adjust to current and post-COVID times through document management and workflow automation, feel free to reach out to us today.